jeremy9959/Mathematics-for-Machine-Learning/chapters/01-linear-regression.md

 $$ MSE(m,b) = \frac{1}{N}\sum_{i=1}^{n} (y_i-mx_i-b)^2 $$

+Practically speaking, minimizing the $MSE$ is a good strategy because it captures the difference between our predictions and the true values in a reasonable way and it is easy to work with analytically.
+There are underlying statistical hypotheses that also argue in favor of the $MSE$, and we will discuss those later in the course.

-It's worth emphasizing that the $MSE$ is a function of two variables -- the slope $m$ and the intercept $b$ -- and that the data points
+Remember that the $MSE$ is a function of two variables -- the slope $m$ and the intercept $b$ -- and that the data points
 $\{(x_i,y_i)\}$ are constants for these purposes.
 Furthermore, it's a quadratic function in those two variables.
 Since our goal is to find